 How we handle your homeowners or condominium association in Boston

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a good source for rental investors in Boston
+a free archive for rental investors in Boston

 - Collections and evictions